Wei River

 The Wei River (渭河 (Wèi Hé, Wei Ho)) is a major river in west-central China's Gansu and Shaanxi provinces.
 It is the largest tributary of the Yellow River and very important in the early development of Chinese civilization.
+In ancient times, such as in the Records of the Grand Historian, the river was called Wei Shui (渭水 (Wèishuǐ, Wei water)).